learn-co-students/js-rails-as-api-rendering-different-content-types-using-rails-wdc01-seng-ft-060120/README.md

 ## Conclusion

-Let's take a step back and consider what all this means because this is actually huge!
+Let's take a step backs and consider what all this means because this is actually huge!
 Now that you know that Rails can render JSON, you have the ability to create entirely independent JavaScript frontends that can communicate with Rails backends!